nafcoder/InTrans-RNA5hmC/README.md

 ```

 ### Reproduce results
-1. We have given the training and testing scripts in [Training](Training) and [Testing](Testing), folders respectively.
+1. We have given the training and testing scripts in [Training](Training) and [Testing](Testing) folders respectively.

 ### Prediction
 #### Prerequisites
 To generate the RiNALMo embedding, please see [RiNALMo GitHub](https://github.com/lbcb-sci/RiNALMo).

 #### Steps
-1. Firsly, you need to fillup [dataset.txt](Predict/dataset.txt) file.
+1. Firstly, you need to fill up the [dataset.txt](Predict/dataset.txt) file.
 Follow the pattern shown below:

 ```
 >seq_id1